 There are eight general characteristics of all Australian Shepherd dogs.
 They are:

 - Being an active dog the Australian Shepherd requires roughly 30 to 60 minutes of vigorous exercise every day.
-Also, having a job to do is a necessity.
+Also, having a job to do on a daily basis is a necessity.
 This daily job can be anything from agility trials to obedience training to picking up the dirty laundry in the house.
 Mine has been trained to put things away when I leave them out.